alex-curtin/SEI-Project-2/README.md

 - Selecting random items from an array
   - something like: ```const item = array[Math.floor(Math.random() * array.lenght)];```
 - Switching components based on user actions, such as submitting an answer.
-  - Use witRouter and include 'this.props.history.push()' in handleSubmit function.
+  - Use withRouter and include 'this.props.history.push()' in handleSubmit function.

 ### Component Hierarchy
 ```